krissh-the-dev/trident/README.md

       - These get deleted automatically once you close Trident
       - They will be left behind in case of any accidental exits such as power shutdown, app crash, force close etc.

-- #### Some Customization options [BETA]
+- #### Fully functional customization options:
+  - Five different themes to match your taste.

-      - Dark Mode, Light Mode toggle
+  - Light/ Dark theme toggle.
-      - Word Wrap
-      - Try using it to discover more.
+  - Font customization (All system fonts).
+    - Most commonly used Font sizes and tab sizes.
+  - Auto loading at startup.
+  - Editable by both Editor and UI.

 ## Bugs